Tkwer/MVRADAR/README.md

 A real-time gesture recognition system using multi-dimensional features from MIMO radar data.
 This project implements a multi-view feature fusion approach to accurately recognize hand gestures captured by millimeter-wave radar.

+This project works with radar data collected using [RadarStream](https://github.com/Tkwer/RadarStream), a companion repository for radar data acquisition and streaming.

 ## 🌟 Overview

 MVRADAR is a comprehensive system for real-time gesture recognition using millimeter-wave MIMO radar.
 The system processes multiple radar data representations (Range-Time, Doppler-Time, Range-Doppler, etc.) and fuses these multi-dimensional features to achieve robust gesture recognition performance.